lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/slack-channel-usage.rst

 Example content:

-- The PSF looks fuzzy but it isn't marked bad
+- The PSF looks fuzzy

 - Discussions of detector artifacts and their potential effect on observations

 - Suggestions for observing improvements

 - Enhancements and/or curious features with RubinTV

+- New features in system behavior (e.g. mount shake)

 Contact Personnel
 ^^^^^^^^^^^^^^^^^